Report problems or contribute information

 - In 1782 the East Retford Incorporation was formed under the Gilbert Act.
 By 1818, the Incorporation had a poorhouse in Grove Street, East Retford, and by 1834 33 other parishes were using it.

-- After the Poor Law Ammendment Act of 1834, the East Retford Poor Law Union was formed on 1 July 1836 to serve 40 local parishes in Nottinghamshire.
+- After the Poor Law Amendment Act of 1834, the East Retford Poor Law Union was formed on 1 July 1836 to serve 40 local parishes in Nottinghamshire.
 They were persueded to dissolve the old Incorporation.
 Additional parishes were added as they were formed in the region or boundaries changed.
 For more on the history of this Union, see the Peter Higganbotham website.

 - You should also check the information at The Institutions website.